Ask the Experts

 You’ve survived a stroke.
 Now what?

-For the hundreds of Long Islanders who do survive a stroke, it’s a struggle to recover from its debilitating impact.
-Stony Brook’s Stroke Support Group, which is facilitated by a stroke survivor, can help.
-You’ll receive encouragement, feedback and inspiration from others who can relate to your situation; gain more knowledge from expert speakers; and learn about many programs and resources that can help.
-While we hope that you or someone you love never has to experience a stroke, it’s important to know that Suffolk County’s only academic medical center is leading the way in stroke care for thousands of patients in our community and across the country.
+Dr. Guido: For the thousands of Long Islanders who do survive a stroke, it’s a struggle to recover from its debilitating impact.
+Stony Brook’s Stroke Support Group can help.
+You’ll receive encouragement and feedback from others who can relate to your situation; gain more knowledge from expert speakers; and learn about many programs and resources that can help.
+While we hope that you or someone you love never have to experience a stroke, it’s important to know that Suffolk County’s only academic medical center is leading the way in stroke care for thousands of patients in our community and across the country.

 All health and health-related information contained in this article is intended to be general and/or educational in nature and should not be used as a substitute for a visit with a healthcare professional for help, diagnosis, guidance, and treatment.
 The information is intended to offer only general information for individuals to discuss with their healthcare provider.
 It is not intended to constitute a medical diagnosis or treatment or endorsement of any particular test, treatment, procedure, service, etc. Reliance on information provided is at the user's risk.
 Your healthcare provider should be consulted regarding matters concerning the medical condition, treatment, and needs of you and your family.
 Stony Brook University/SUNY is an affirmative action, equal opportunity educator and employer.